julien-boudry/Condorcet/Docs/VotingMethods.md

 > **Methods alias available (for function call)**: "Instant-runoff", "InstantRunoff", "IRV", "preferential voting", "ranked-choice voting", "alternative vote", "AlternativeVote", "transferable vote", "Vote alternatif"

 ### Implementation Comments<!-- {docsify-ignore} -->
-In the case of a tie in a vote rank, rank is ignored like he never existed.
+In the case of a tie in a vote rank, rank is ignored like it never existed.

 An additional result tie-breaking tentative is added in case of a tie in the preliminary result set.
 First, comparing candidate pairwise, in a second attempt, compare the total number of pairwise wins (global context), then with a third desperate attempt, compare the balance of their victory/defeat in a global Pairwise context, else order tie remains.